purpleidea/mgmt/docs/resource-guide.md

 If we receive an internal event from the `<-obj.Events()` method, we can read it with the ReadEvent helper function.
 This function tells us if we should shutdown our resource, and if we should generate an event.
-When we want to send an event, we use the `DoSend` helper function.
+When we want to send an event, we use the `Event` helper function.
 It is also important to mark the resource state as `dirty` if we believe it might have changed.
 We do this with the `StateOK(false)` function.